 Main Article Content

-Background and Objective: The human papillomavirus (HPV) infection is usually asymptomatic, may affect both sexes and is easily transmitted.
+The human papillomavirus (HPV) infection is usually asymptomatic, may affect both sexes, and is easily transmitted.
 Providing male adolescents with information about HPV prevention before sexually active state is important.
-This study was designed to gain a better understanding of the perceptions on human papillomavirus (HPV) severity, knowledge on ways to prevent HPV infection, and influencing factors toward preventive measures in male adolescents.
+This study was designed to gain a better understanding of the perceptions on HPV severity, knowledge on ways to prevent HPV infection, and influencing factors toward preventive measures in male adolescents.

-Materials and Methods: A self-administered questionnaire was completed by aged 13-17years students of 6 schools in Seoul and the surrounding metropolitan area from October to December 2014.
+A self-administered questionnaire was completed by students aged 13–17 years from six schools in Seoul and the surrounding metropolitan area, from October to December 2014.
 A total of 615 male adolescents participated in this cross-sectional survey.

 1. Lavelanet AF, Stampler KM, Dunton CJ.
 Human papillomavirus vaccine uptake: what works and what can we do better?
 J Low Genit Tract Dis.
 2015;19(1):e17-e22. https://doi.org/10.1097/lgt.0000000000000036